Kirivije/RepData_PeerAssessment1/PA1_template.md

 ## [1] 10766
 ```

-Imputing has no apparent impact on mean.
-However, median has slightly changed.
-Also, median and mean have become the same value.
+#####Imputing has no apparent impact on the mean.
+However, the median has slightly changed.
+Also, the median and the mean have become the same value after imputing.

 -----